astropy/astropy/docs/units/quantity.rst

 Addition and Subtraction
 ------------------------

-Addition or subtraction between |quantity| objects is supported when their units are equivalent.
+Addition or subtraction between |Quantity| objects is supported when their units are equivalent.

+Examples
+^^^^^^^^

+..
+EXAMPLE START: Addition and Subtraction Between Quantity Objects

 When the units are equal, the resulting object has the same unit:

     >>> 11 * u.s + 30 * u.s  # doctest: +FLOAT_CMP
     <Quantity 41. s>
     >>> 30 * u.s - 11 * u.s  # doctest: +FLOAT_CMP
     <Quantity 19. s>

-If the units are equivalent, but not equal (e.g. kilometer and meter), the resulting object **has units of the object on the left**:
+If the units are equivalent, but not equal (e.g., kilometer and meter), the resulting object **has units of the object on the left**:

     >>> 1100.1 * u.m + 13.5 * u.km